The mission of the Tri-Institutional MD-PhD Program

 Our MD-PhD Program

-The Tri-Institutional MD-PhD Program is training physician-scientists who will become the next generation of leaders in biomedical research.
+The Tri-Institutional MD-PhD Program trains physician-scientists to become the next generation of leaders in biomedical research.
 Weill Cornell Medical College, The Rockefeller University and Memorial Sloan Kettering combine to form one of the few inter-institutional collaborations dedicated to joint MD and PhD training.

 The world class clinical and research faculties of the three institutions provide a stimulating environment for research and medical training.
 With over 280 participating faculty and an organization that fosters student freedom and independence, the Program offers unparalleled opportunities for an individualized education.
 Graduates of the Program are thus prepared to lead tomorrow's biomedical research efforts and to carry the knowledge acquired from basic research to the bedside.